in28minutes/deploy-spring-boot-aws-eb/README.md

 ## Description

-REST?
+Deploy REST API to Cloud?
 Yes.
-Spring Boot?
-Yes      SOAP?
-Yes      Best Practices?
+Deploy Full Stack to Cloud?
+Yes      Learng Basics of AWS?
+Yes      Create an AWS RDS Database?
 Yes    Hands-on?
 Of course.
-Zero Programming Experience?
+Zero AWS Experience?
 No Problem.

-Do you have ZERO programming Experience?
-Do you want to learn Java with an easy to learn, step by step approach?
-Are you ready to master Java and take the next step in your programming career?
-Do you want to Master Building Great Java Web Services - both RESTful and SOAP - with Spring Boot?
+Do you have ZERO experience with Amazon Web Services (AWS)?
+Do you want to learn to Deploy Java Spring Boot Applications to Amazon Web Services (AWS) using AWS Elastic Beanstalk with an easy to learn, step by step approach?
+Are you ready to learn about the cloud with Amazon Web Services (AWS) and take the next step in your programming career?
 Do you want to join 250,000+ learners having Amazing Learning Experiences with in28Minutes?

 Look No Further!